15 FAM 160

 15 fam 161 introduction

 This subchapter covers calculating lease liability and the following costs related to U.S. Government-owned or -leased residential and nonresidential space: lease costs; building operating expenses (BOE); costs related to preparing operating lease (OL) residences for occupancy; telephone costs; and taxes.
-Funding of maintenance and improvement costs is in 15 FAM 600; funding of furniture, furnishings, appliances, and equipment is in 15 FAM 700; and funding of fire-protection equipment is in 15 FAM 800.
+Funding of Sustainment, Restoration and Modernization (SRM) costs is in 15 FAM 600; funding of furniture, furnishings, appliances, and equipment is in 15 FAM 700; and funding of fire-protection equipment is in 15 FAM 800.

 15 fam 162 u.s. government-owned and -leased space